smonajemi/knex-practice/README.md

 Migration -> Types -> Mappers -> Repository -> Services -> Controllers -> Routes

 # Postman:
-Please import postman collection and env from postman folder - if you add new requests, please update the postman as well for better collaboration
+Please import postman collection and env from postman folder - if you add new requests, please update the postman